Written by CorpsAfrica/Ghana Volunteer Mr. Daniel Akebe Amoah (One Danny)

 - I was going to start my integration and where I would start from.

 Morning came and there I stood, behind the door to my room after I had dressed up to go on rounds.
 Doing what?
 Hmmm!
 Rehearsing how to walk, talk, and especially speak a language to replace the community’s language: Ewe, which I didn’t understand as well as how to win over the community.

 I finally stepped out, greeted my host family, and took off to start from one of the peripheral sections of my community which should take you 7 minutes or less on foot.
 I was escorted by my host family’s son, popularly called “Uncle” (who is 7 years old and in class 2).
 As we walked, we were not talking because he could not speak English and I also could not speak the local dialect but in place of oral communication, we kept smiling at each other and our hearts were at peace.
 Before I forget, Uncle was my only hope in taking pictures for and of me, and guess what he delivered.
 Wait till I show you his shots.

 The walk lasted more than 7 minutes.
 Why?
 Because of the fear of what to expect, it was as if whenever I took a step forward, I also took 100 steps back.
 Please don’t laugh.

-I became the Volunteer the community was waiting for, not because I was a messiah but in community work, one has to appreciate community dynamics like: observing more, making no interpretations, asking relevant questions, creating a psychologically safe environment for others and building trust, just to mention a few.
+I became the Volunteer the community was waiting for, not because I was a messiah but because in community work, one has to appreciate community dynamics like observing more, making no interpretations, asking relevant questions, creating a psychologically safe environment for others, and building trust, just to mention a few.
 The above things I did, got me the magic and much more which I will share with you…….
 Come along with me.
-I worked on farms, roasted “gari”, worked as a laborer and taught as a classroom teacher.
+I worked on farms, roasted “gari”, worked as a laborer, and taught as a classroom teacher.
 I’m still teaching and will be teaching for my entire stay.
 I also attended funerals.

-My household visits, the friend I made.
-Also, my hands on palm nuts for first time ……Uncle took this shot
+My household visits, the friends I made.
+Also, my hands on palm nuts for the first time ……Uncle took this shot